Nattapong52/last_minute_study_kit/README.md

 Because I’m tired.
 You’re tired.
 But we still gotta pass.
-This repo was built on 5 cans of Red Bull a day, nicotine, and the kind of regret you only get from solving 3 pages of calculus at 2 AM.
+This repo was built on nicotine and the kind of regret you only get from solving 3 pages of calculus at 2 AM.

 Let’s get through this and maybe, just maybe, take a nap after.